 - Preheat oven to 350 degrees F.

-- To make the shortbread crust: combine blanched almond flour, non-hydrogenated shortening, maple syrup, vanilla and salt in a large mixing bowl.
+- Make the shortbread crust: combine blanched almond flour, non-hydrogenated shortening, maple syrup, vanilla and salt in a large mixing bowl.
 The dough will seem too dry at first, but keep working it (using your hands works well) until the mixture is homogeneous and can be rolled into a ball.
-Firmly press the crust into a lined 8" x 8" baking pan.
-(I used a glass pan lined with foil.)
+Firmly press the crust into the lined baking pan.

-- For the Middle Layers: Layer chopped pecans, chopped walnuts, slivered almonds, flaked coconut and chocolate chips on top of the crust.
+- Add the Middle Layers: Layer chopped pecans, chopped walnuts, slivered almonds, flaked coconut and chocolate chips on top of the crust.

 - Continue cooking on medium-high heat for 10 minutes, stirring frequently***

-- Reduce heat to medium and cook caramel for another 10-15 minutes, stirring frequently.
-Once done, the caramel will be a golden brown color and have a slightly thicker texture.
+- Reduce heat to medium and cook caramel for another 8-12 minutes, stirring frequently.
+Once done, the caramel will be a golden brown color and have a slightly thicker texture (not goopy).

 - Pour the caramel over the middle layers, coating the entire dish.